termination54/quartz-obsidian/content/Sources and Notes/Quals Readings/Debugging game history a critical lexicon/Sections/Game Glitch.md

+pxv.
+"Computer bugs are deeply embedded disruptions that cause a system to function in error or to fail."

 p211.
 "By contradistinction, the fears of global computing trouble at the turn of the millennium (referred to as “Y2K”) helped further popularize the term software bug—if the trouble is anticipated, it is thus not classified as a glitch.
 Glitch remains “a precariously vague term, which however captures some of the slipperiness of digital media” (Vanhanen 2001)."

 p211. "...synonymous with sudden disruptions—graphic display or sound mistakes, communications errors, failed collision detection, games freezing or crashing, or other malfunctions, often prompted by a particular input combination.
 Glitches in games can halt gameplay, but in some cases they can lend an unforeseen advantage to players who know how to exploit the situation."